uhop/stream-json/README.md

 ### ClassicParser

-It is a drop-in replacement for `Parser`, but it can emit whitespace, yet it is slower than the main parser.
+It is a drop-in replacement for `Parser`, but it can emit whitespace, and token position information, yet it is slower than the main parser.
 It was the main parser for 0.1.x versions.

 The test file for `ClassicParser`: `tests/test_classic.js`.

 ### AltParser

-It is another drop-in replacement for `Parser`, which completely skips whitespace, and does not produce line/position information in its tokens.
-It is generally faster than `ClassicParser`, but can be slower than the current main parser.
-It was the main parser for 0.2.x versions.
+It is another drop-in replacement for `Parser`.
+Just like `ClassicParser` it can emit whitespace, and token position information, but can be slower than the current main parser on platforms with optimized `RegExp` implementation.
+It is faster than `Parser` on node.js 0.10.

 In general, its speed depends heavily on the implementation of regular expressions by node.js.
-When node.js has switched from an interpreted regular expressions, to the JIT compiled ones, both `ClassicParser`, and `AltParser` got a nice performance boost.
+When node.js has switched from an interpreted regular expressions, to the JIT compiled ones, both `ClassicParser`, and `Parser` got a nice performance boost.
 Yet, even the latest (as of 0.12) JIT compiler uses a simple yet non-linear algorithm to implement regular expressions instead of [NFA](http://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) and/or [DFA](http://en.wikipedia.org/wiki/Deterministic_finite_automaton).
 Future enhancements to node.js would make `RegExp`-based parsers faster, potentially overtaking manually written JavaScript-only implementations.

 The test file for `AltParser`: `tests/test_alternative.js`.